Click here for Django / Python Code Standards

 Time record everything against a ticket (fixed price, hourly rate or free of charge).

-We will pay your agreed hourly rate based on the time-sheet.
+We will pay your agreed hourly rate or fixed price amount based on your time-sheet.

 Time records should be created on the day the work is done.